Project CARS (video game): Critical reception

 Project CARS was generally well received upon release.
 Gaming critic Matthew Kato of Game Informer stated: "The game joins a sim-racing field alongside already-established competitors like Gran Turismo and Forza, but it also does things its own way, challenging the ways of the past."
 Destructoid's Brett Makedonski praised the graphics and wrote: "One aspect of Project CARS that never fails to impress is its aesthetic.
 Everything is stunningly gorgeous at all times, even when the sun blinds you as you're trying to corner."

 However, some complained of bugs, including PSU.com's Simon Sayers, who said: "During packed starting grids on some courses, they’ll bunch up around the first corner and get tangled up like novices holding up everyone behind them."

+During the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Project CARS for "Racing Game of the Year".

 Sales

 In the first week of physical sales in the UK, Project CARS sold 63 percent of its total on the PlayStation 4 console, with 31 percent on the Xbox One and 6 percent on the PC.
 By 5 June 2015, the game had sold one million copies.
 By October 2016, the game had sold 2 million units.
 The game was made free from February 16 - March 16, 2017 with the Xbox Games with Gold program.